kentcb/PCLMock/Doc/generating-mocks.md

 ## Overview

-PCLMock includes support for generating mock implementations from interfaces in your code base.
+**PCLMock** includes support for generating mock implementations from interfaces in your code base.
 Generated code can be either C# or Visual Basic.
 You have two code generation options:

-1. A T4-based approach, available via the `Kent.Boogaart.PCLMock.CodeGeneration.T4` package.
+1. A T4-based approach, available via the `PCLMock.CodeGeneration.T4` package.
-2. A console-based approach, available via the `Kent.Boogaart.PCLMock.CodeGeneration.Console` package.
+2. A console-based approach, available via the `PCLMock.CodeGeneration.Console` package.

 The T4-based approach integrates into Visual Studio (Xamarin Studio is not currently supported) whereas the console-based approach is a solution-level tool that you can execute how you see fit.
 In both cases, these tools are driven by an XML configuration file.

 ## Configuration File

-In order to know which interfaces should have mocks generated, and how those mocks should be named, the PCLMock code generators rely on an XML configuration file.
+In order to know which interfaces should have mocks generated, and how those mocks should be named, the **PCLMock** code generators rely on an XML configuration file.
 When you install the T4-based code generator, you get a default configuration file called *Mocks.xml*.

 ### Specifying Namespace Names